kubernetes-sigs/kueue/site/content/en/docs/tasks/integrate_a_custom_job.md

 - As part of the Kueue repository
 - Writing an external controller

-This guide focuses on the first approach.
+This guide is for [platform developer](/docs/tasks#platform-developer) and focuses on the first approach.
 If there is a widely used Job which you would like supported in Kueue, please consider contributing.
 This page shows how to integrate a custom Job with Kueue.